SecNinjaltd/Microsoft-Defender-for-Servers/README.md

 # Windows Server 2012 R2 Exclusions

+Automatic exclusions for the server role and any rules that are added while installing that role are automatically added on Windows Servers 2016 or greater.

+However, for environments using Windows 2012 Server R2, additional exclusions are required.
+Make sure you factor this in when designing your Dynamic Security Groups, to avoid applying exclusions to other Server OS types that shouldn’t have them.

+If you plan to migrate from another third-party solution or use Microsoft Defender for Endpoint in passive mode, the following exclusions must be added to the third-party Antimalware solution:

+%Program Files%\Windows Defender\
+%ProgramData%\Microsoft\Windows Defender\Platform

 ## Hyper-V

 The following table lists the file type exclusions, folder exclusions, and process exclusions that are delivered